What are the Anatomy Trains Myofascial Meridians?

 The Anatomy Trains were developed by Tom Myers in the 1990s when he was teaching Anatomy to students at the Rolfing school of Structural Integration.
 Tom originally trained in Structural Integration in the 1970s with Ida Rolf the founder of this style of bodywork.
 Ida Rolf was one of the first people to start talking about the importance of fascia, and how it affects our structure and function.

-What determines the existence of a Myofascial Meridian?
+What determines the existence of an Anatomy Trains Myofascial Meridian?

 For a line of connection to qualify to be a myofascial meridian the connection has to follow the grain in the fascial fabric in more or less a straight line without breaks or changing level.